This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 American Political Thought

-Choose two of the following elective courses:
+Choose one of the following elective courses: 2

 Criminal Justice Process